kharovtobi/qemu-3dfx-arch/README.md

 # QEMU MESA GL/3Dfx Glide Pass-Through (for Arch based distros)
-This is a fork of QEMU-3dfx for PKGBUILD
+This is a fork of QEMU-3dfx for Arch Linux or any OS with pacman command

 For more info.
 Refer to the original repo
 ## Content